rahmathrejik/Question-Answering-Malayalam/README.md

-# Question-Answering-Malayalam
+# Malayalam-Knowledge-Graph-Inferenece

-This project aims at developing QA dataset for Malayalam language.
+This project aims to help researchers in Malayalam QA using Knowledge Graphs.